Dan41/Langtons-ant/README.md

 # Langton's ant
-A simple cellular automation that I created (could've made the code shorter, but I am a beginner)
+A simple cellular automation of Langton's ant that I created (could've been more efficient, but I am still a beginner)